'Knife fight' as Trump builds cabinet

 But Bolton has also been a harsh critic of Russia -- a stance that might put him at odds with any effort to improve ties with Moscow, something Trump has stated as an objective of his administration.

-Sen. Jeff Sessions, possible secretary of defense or attorney general
+Sen. Jeff Sessions, possible attorney general or secretary of defense

 According to one source familiar with transition, the job of Defense Secretary is Sessions' if he wants it.
 Trump is also interested in the senator for attorney general, CNN's Dana Bash reports.